 Welcome to THE STORE, a Career Closet and Food Pantry for Carson-Newman University students in need of professional attire and/or facing food insecurities.
 The Career Closet, located in Baker Building Room 312, provides students access to professional and business casual attire for job hunting and course presentations.
 The Food Pantry, located in Baker Building Room 310, offers non-perishable food and hygiene products for students.

-Spring hours for THE STORE are Tuesday and Thursday from 11 a.m. – 4 p.m. and Wednesday from 9 a.m. – 4 p.m.
+THE STORE is open this semester Monday/Wednesday/Friday from 10 AM – 4 PM and Tuesday/Thursday from 11 AM – 4 PM.
 Shopping is also available by appointment.
-To schedule an appointment, call the Student Success Center at 865-471-3567 or email email@example.com
+To schedule an appointment, call the Student Success Center at 865-471-3567 or email firstname.lastname@example.org

 All items from THE STORE are FREE to all current C-N students.